- A pediatrician is a physician who focuses on the health of infants, children, adolescents and young adults.

 Pediatrician education requirements

-Typically, a board-certified practicing Pediatrician has gone through at least five years of postgraduate training.
+Typically, a board-certified practicing Pediatrician has gone through at least three years of training after medical school.
 The steps to become a Pediatrician include:

 - Graduate from medical school